Jean-Baptiste Charcot - Pourquoi-Pas?

 The findings of his first voyage were well received by the scientific community and he submitted a prospectus for a further voyage to the French Academie de Sciences which was in turn well received.
 Charcot was riding on a wave of goodwill from the French Government and people, the overall budget was a fairly modest 800,000 francs (around £34,000) which was met largely (600,000 francs) from the governmental "Budget of the Ministry of Public Instruction".
 Other donations came from various sources, many of them public from Chambers of Commerce of several major French cities that no-doubt wished to be associated with France's latest hero at a time when international Polar heroics were a regular feature.

 Further gifts of money, equipment and stores came from private manufacturers and foreign governments, such as those of Monaco (a complete oceanographic outfit), Brazil, Chile and Argentina.
 In particular the array of scientific instruments was the best ever carried by a polar expedition.
-Three naval officers were placed under Charcot's command by the Ministry of Marine and coal, instruments, maps and other materials also donated.
+Three naval officers were placed under Charcot's command by the Ministry of Marine and coal, instruments, maps and other materials were also donated.

 Initially Charcot tried to re-purchase the Francais sold to the Argentinean government at the end of his first voyage, but it was being prepared for use by Argentina's own Antarctic programme.
 The next thought was to purchase and convert a whaler or sealer from the Arctic fleet, but there was no suitable vessel.
 Eventually he turned once again to Pere Gautier of St.Malo who had so successfully built the Francais.